Elijah-Cook-Code/SeamRipper/README.md

 2) open the brach/sln in vs code

-3) open the package manager console in vs-
+3) open the package manager console in vs

-4) cd to the directory that contains the SeamRipperAPI project-
+4) cd to the directory that contains the SeamRipperAPI project

 5) once there run "dotnet run"- (leave running)